|Salary||$31.39 - $38.15/hour; $5,440.43 - $6,612.91/month; $65,285.17 - $79,354.91/year|

 It is the responsibility of applicants to identify in their application materials how they meet the minimum qualifications listed below.

-Training: Equivalent to the completion of the twelfth grade.
-Additional specialized training in law enforcement, land use, building or business regulation or a related field.
+Training: Equivalent to the completion of the twelfth grade supplemented by college course work in administration, law or a related field.

 Training & Experience Rating (100%)